daiyi/blog/source/_posts/Mount-Davis.md

 ![Thousand Island Lake and the crest to Mount Davis](1000-island-lake-and-crest.jpg)

-A fisherperson from LA peeled off from his group to lement at us about the non-outdoorsy women of LA, who apparently couldn't be made to come out here to the mountains (it sounded like he was asking us where we were hiding them??).

-We left the lake-side use trail at the west end of Thousand Island and started up the slope.
-Intermittent use trails follow the Middle Fork San Joaquin River until the river peels off west to its snowfield origins, while the route continues south-ish up the gully.
+We left the lake at the west end of Thousand Island and started up the slope.
+Intermittent use trails follow the Middle Fork San Joaquin River until the river peels off west to its snowfield origins, while we continued south-ish up the gully.

 <div class="photos">
 <div class="photo">